Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Invariant -Fourier polynomial rings and proper generators

-where $N_j = \#\{\sigma\in W\mid\sigma(\omega_j) = \omega_j\}$ and $\bfx = c\omega + x^1\alpha_1^\vee + \dots + x^\ell\alpha_\ell^\vee$.
+where $N_j = \#\{\sigma\in W(R)\colon\sigma(\omega_j) = \omega_j\}$ and $\bfx = c\omega + x^1\alpha_1^\vee + \dots + x^\ell\alpha_\ell^\vee$.

-\begin{prop} The functions $Y_j$ belong to $\mathscr F^W$ and are homogeneous of degree $0$. \end{prop} \begin{proof} The invariance of $Y_j$ under the action of $W_a(R)$ follows from their definition.
+\begin{prop} The functions $Y_j$ belong to $\mathscr F^W$ and are quasi-homogeneous of degree $0$. \end{prop} \begin{proof} The invariance of $Y_j$ under the action of $W_a(R)$ follows from their definition.
 For any $\sigma \in W_a(R)$, we know from Lemma \ref{maintain degrees} that

 thus we arrive at $\deg Y_j=0$.
 The proposition is proved. \end{proof}